 Today, Paulette Smith-Mosby prefers to accept this version of her great-uncle's disappearance.
 "I would like to think he died of old age in Mexico," says Smith-Mosby.
-"It's better than being buried in a basement somewhere — Jimmy Hoffa style."
+"It's better than being buried in a basement somewhere — Jimmy Hoffa (Murdered in 1982) style."

 Other members of the Gaines family aren't as optimistic.
 They can't help but believe that Gaines was a victim of foul play.

 "Given the battle he fought, it would surprise me that he'd just up and disappear," says Gaines' nephew George.
 "It's hard for me to believe that he went to Mexico and accepted a big payoff.
 That's not the same man who presented himself during the trial.
 I don't believe he would compromise his integrity like that."

 Tracy Berry also has a difficult time believing that her great-uncle pulled a vanishing act.

 "When you think of those old photos of lynchings and burned bodies, who wouldn't want to think that he lived a full life in Mexico?" asks Berry.
 "But based on the love my grandmother and great-grandmother had for their brother and son, that's really hard for me to reconcile.
 If he wanted to walk away, there are easier ways to do it than to sever ties from the entire family."

 To date, the FBI remains reluctant to say when — or if — it will follow through on the NAACP's request to review Gaines' disappearance.